Lionel Scaloni facts for kids

 |

-Lionel Sebastián Scaloni (Spanish pronunciation: [ljoˈnel eskaˈloni], Rioplatense: IPA: [ehkaˈloni]; born 16 May 1978) is an Argentine professional football manager and former player who is the manager of the Argentina national team that won the 2022 FIFA World Cup.
+Lionel Sebastián Scaloni (Spanish pronunciation: [ljoˈnel eskaˈloni], Rioplatense: IPA: [ehkaˈloni]; born 16 May 1978) is an Argentine professional football manager and former player who is the current manager of the Argentina national team.
+Under his leadership, Argentina achieved the 2022 FIFA World Cup.
+Scaloni is regarded as one of the best men’s national coaches in the world.
 A versatile player, he operated as a right-back or right midfielder.

 Contents